gmboowa/rMAP-2.0/README.md

 ## Releases & reproducibility

-rMAP-2.0 is versioned and released to support reproducible, comparable analyses across machines (laptop/HPC/cloud) and over time.
+rMAP-2.0 is versioned & released to support reproducible, comparable analyses across machines (laptop/HPC/cloud) and over time.

 ### What a GitHub Release contains

 Each release (e.g., `vX.Y.Z`) is an immutable snapshot of:
-- **Workflow source:** `rMAP.wdl` and all referenced tasks/modules used for that version
+- **Workflow source:** `rMAP.wdl` & all referenced tasks/modules used for that version
 - **Executable example inputs:** curated JSON templates, including the Quick start test dataset configuration (`test_data/inputs_test.json`)
 - **Prebuilt reference artifacts (optional):**
   - a versioned ESKAPEE BLAST database tarball (or pointers to Zenodo snapshots)